A Semaine Health education guide. Reviewed against the published research; sources linked throughout. Educational content, not medical advice.

 What BV actually is

 Your vagina has its own microbiome, normally dominated by protective Lactobacillus bacteria that keep it slightly acidic.
-BV is what happens when that community shifts: the protective bacteria drop, other anaerobic bacteria (often Gardnerella) take over, and the pH rises.
+BV is what happens when that community shifts: the protective bacteria drop, other anaerobic bacteria (often Gardnerella) take over, and the pH rises, a dysbiotic process described in detail in a recent major clinical review of the condition (Bradshaw et al., 2025, Nat Rev Dis Primers; DOI).
 Those bacteria release the amine compounds responsible for the fishy smell.
 According to a clinical review, BV accounts for 40 to 50 percent of cases when a cause for vaginal odor or discharge is identified, which makes it the most likely explanation (Paladine & Desai, 2018, American Family Physician; PubMed).

 BV vs. normal vs. yeast: how the smell compares